stefonarch/lxqt-panel-tool/README.md

 ## Manual Installation

 First, install the dependencies on your system.
-Note: Some Fedora versions are still using the Qt5 version of LXQt.
+Note: As is also the case with Debian and Ubuntu, some Fedora versions are still using the Qt5 version of LXQt.
 This will not affect core functionality, but it WILL cause LXQt Panel Profiles not following the themes on those systems.

 ### Fedora 41:
 ```